 Billie Holiday, Abel Meeropol, and W.E.B.
 DuBois all used their voices and their talents to speak out against the horrors of lynching.
 Their pieces, “Strange Fruit” and “My Country Tis of Thee”, express the continued need for activism and solidarity among Black and white Americans to extirpate lynching and the oppression it represents in order to advance freedom for Black Americans.
 Similarly, James Weldon Johnson and Peter Seeger used their gifts to inspire us to envision a nation of liberty, justice, equality, and belonging.
 Their works, “Lift Every Voice and Sing” and “We Shall Overcome,” call forth Black and white Americans to build that nation together.

-Local Black artists will reinterpret “Strange Fruit”, a song written initially by a white man and adopted by the Black community.
-Local white artists will reinterpret the piece “My Country ‘Tis of Thee,” a poem written by a Black man, but performed to the traditional patriotic American hymn that many white Americans know and love.
+Local Black artists reinterpreted “Strange Fruit”, a song written initially by a white man and adopted by the Black community.
+Local white artists reinterpreted the piece “My Country ‘Tis of Thee,” a poem written by a Black man, but performed to the traditional patriotic American hymn that many white Americans know and love.
 Upon completion, local Black and white artists will work together to write and record a song offering actionable steps for eradicate lynching and racial oppression.

-Local Black artists will reinterpret “Lift Every Voice and Sing”, the Black national anthem.
-Local white artists will reinterpret “We Shall Overcome,” a protest song with Black and white roots made famous by a white man.
+Local Black artists reinterpreted “Lift Every Voice and Sing”, the Black national anthem.
+Local white artists reinterpreted “We Shall Overcome,” a protest song with Black and white roots made famous by a white man.
 Upon completion, local Black and white artists will work together to write and record a song that offers actionable steps for building a nation that embodies liberty, equality, and belonging for all Americans.